rhayes777/PyAutoFit/docs/overview/aggregator.rst

     output_path = "/path/to/gaussian_x100_fits"
     agg = af.Aggregator(directory=str(output_path), completed_only=True)

-In the non-linear search API example, we discussed how *model-fit* results can be stored as .zip files to reduce the number of files used, which may be important for HPC use which often have file use limits.
+In the ``NonLinearSearch`` API example, we discussed how *model-fit* results can be stored as .zip files to reduce the number of files used, which may be important for HPC use which often have file use limits.
 The downside of this is it means all results are contained in .zip which the user must unzip to access.